 How Lower Fuel Costs On Sea Doo Tours…

 Related: PWC Fuel Economy

-Many boaters are exploring ways to conserve fuel to combat high gas prices this summer.
-Because as much as roadside gas stations are charging motorists this summer, boaters can expect to pay even more on the water.
+Many recreational boaters are exploring ways to conserve fuel to combat high gas prices on their PWC adventures.
+Because as much as roadside gas stations are charging motorists, jet ski riders can expect to pay even more on the water.

-Although personal watercraft are considerably less expensive to operate than most other boats, savvy touring riders know about fuel economy and plan ahead for their fill ups to save a few bucks while on tour.
+Although personal watercraft are considerably less expensive to operate than most other recreational boats, savvy PWC touring riders know about fuel economy and plan fills ups ahead to save a few bucks while riding.

 Boating Inherently Inefficient

-That’s because even PWC’s aren’t exactly the most fuel-efficient of recreational vehicles.
-Their fuel economy lags far behind that of many of their land-based touring counterparts like snowmobiles, ATV’s and motorcycles.
+That’s because recreational boats, even PWC’s, aren’t exactly the most fuel-efficient.
+Their fuel economy lags far behind that of many of their land-based counterparts like snowmobiles, ATV’s and motorcycles.

-In large part, that’s because boating is inherently more inefficient.
+In large part, that’s because recreational boating is inherently more inefficient.
 Simply put, thrusting any vessel across the water burns a bunch of fuel.
-Generally, consuming more gas more than other recreational vehicles.going the same distance on asphalt, earth or snow.
+Generally, consuming more gas more than other recreational vehicles going the same distance on asphalt, earth or snow.

 Tips To Conserve Fuel

-So to stretch your dollars farther while touring on the water, make your first consideration riding a PWC that takes regular 87-octance gas.
+So to stretch your dollars farther while Sea Doo touring on the water, make your first consideration riding a PWC that takes regular 87-octance gas.
 You’ll save a pile right there by not having to buy premium.
 Unfortunately, some marinas only pump premium fuel.
 So this is where your planning comes in…and if you have any tips I’m missing please let me know!

 Fill on Land

-A good place to start is with my jetski fuelling tips.
-These include always filling up at roadside gas stations when your PWC(s) are on the trailer.
+A good place to start is with my jet ski fuelling tips.
+These include always filling up at roadside gas stations when your personal watercraft are on the trailer.
 Preferably, trailer your jet ski empty as far as possible to reduce tow vehicle fuel consumption, and fill up as near your launch point as possible.
-You can also avoid marina prices by filling up at the cottage or launch from jerry cans with gas purchased on land.
+You can also avoid marina prices by filling up your jet ski at the cottage or launch from jerry cans with gas purchased on land.
 But what if you need to refill mid-ride?

 Carry Extra On Board